 Step-by-Step Directions for Making Classic Lemon Bars

-- Use an 11x7-inch glass baking dish: And make sure it is lined with parchment paper that overhangs on either side.
+- Use an 11x7-inch or 8x8-inch baking dish: And make sure it is lined with parchment paper that overhangs on either side.
 This will make removing the finished lemon bars a breeze.

 - Use the food processor for a delicate crumb: Not only is this much easier than mixing by hand, but it also makes for a more delicate crumb in the crust.